24628/webmarkupFinalExam/README.md

 SVG" without warnings.
  HTML 5 is validated with https://validator.w3.org without warnings.
 Sufficient
- Is not using front-end libraries like bootstrap, w3.css etc.
- Is not using tag br.
+ Is not using front-end libraries like bootstrap, w3.css etc. Done  Is not using tag br.
+Done
  Is not using tag hr.
+Done
  Uses attribute charset utf-8.
+Done
  Uses author attribute value .
+Done
  Uses property z-index for a "cookies" message with value 9999.
- Uses tabs for nestled elements.
+Done  Uses tabs for nestled elements. ???
  Uses the property display to hide content for different devices.
- CSS is validated with http://jigsaw.w3.org/css-validator, with profile "CSS level 3 +
-SVG" without errors.
+Done  CSS is validated with http://jigsaw.w3.org/css-validator, with profile "CSS level 3 + SVG" without errors.
  HTML 5 is validated with https://validator.w3.org without errors.